mattermost/mattermost-plugin-github/README.md

 ## Installation

-__Requires Mattermost 5.2 or higher.
-If you're running Mattermost 5.6+, it is strongly recommended to use plugin version 0.7.1+__
+__Requires Mattermost 5.12 or higher.
+If you're running an earlier version, use v0.9.1 as it supports 5.2+__

 __If you're using GitHub Enterprise, replace all GitHub links below with your GitHub Enterprise URL__